-- (c) Permissible exposure limit (PEL).
-(1) The employer shall assure that no employee is exposed to lead at concentrations greater than fifty micrograms per cubic meter of air (50 $\mu$ g/m3) averaged over an 8-hour period. - (2) If an employee is exposed to lead for more than 8 hours in any work day, the permissible exposure limit, as a time weighted average (TWA) for that day, shall be reduced according to the following formula:
+(c) Permissible exposure limit.
+(1) The employer shall assure that no employee is exposed to lead at concentrations greater than fifty micrograms per cubic meter of air (50 [mu] g/m^3) averaged over an 8-hour period.

+(2) If an employee is exposed to lead for more than 8 hours in any work day the employees' allowable exposure, as a time weighted average (TWA) for that day, shall be reduced according to the following formula:

-Maximum permissible limit (in μg/m3)=400÷hours worked in the day.
+Allowable employee exposure (in [mu] g/m^3) = 400 divided by hours worked in the day.